pythonanywhere/help_pages/articles/BugBounty.md

 ## Bug classes we're interested in

-* General XSS, CSRF etc. -- can you get a user that is logged in to PythonAnywhere to do something malicious to their own account by e.g. having them follow a link?
+* General XSS, CSRF etc. -- Can you get a user that is logged in to PythonAnywhere to do something malicious to their own account by e.g. having them follow a link?

-* Cross-user exploits -- can you do something bad to another user on PythonAnywhere from your account?
+* Cross-user exploits -- Can you do something bad to another user on PythonAnywhere from your account?
 Unless you're a teacher doing something malicious to your students - there's an explicit trust relationship, there.

-* Information leakage -- can you learn something private (see their files, access account information) about another user/account registered on PythonAnywhere?
+* Information leakage -- Can you learn something private (see their files, access account information) about another user/account registered on PythonAnywhere?

 ## Bug classes we're *very* interested in

-* Session/cookie hijacking
+* Session/cookie hijacking.

-* OS-level privilege escalation in consoles, web apps and scheduled tasks
+* OS-level privilege escalation in consoles, web apps, Jupyter notebooks and scheduled/always-on tasks.

-* Sandbox escape in consoles, web apps and scheduled tasks
+* Sandbox escape in consoles, web apps, Jupyter notebooks and scheduled/always-on tasks.